-Procurement research
+Procurement Research

 The challenges that modern procurement is facing are many and the transformation effort in procurement that we can see today is the ground for our expanding procurement research.
 We see how sustainable procurement is becoming a critical issue and driver of change and how digital transformation creates drastic changes in procurement operations.
 Along with this we see an increased attention to supply chain risk management, a new spend cost focus, and an increased importance of procurement for the whole business.
 These transformation processes will be in focus of research and development of new knowledge in procurement.
 In this shift, MTC has the potential to become an important arena for knowledge transfer between procurement practice and research.